Zotman03/Zotman03/README.md

 I want to be a computer scientist.
 Some fun fact about me is that this is the first time I start to use GitHub.
 My pronounce is He/His/Him.
 I am a beginner, I really want to learn more about coding.
 I wish to get an internship soon, hopefully.
 I am currently learning about discrete math for Computer Science, boolean algebra, linear algebra, and Intermediate Programming.
 I do Python and Java, and a little HTML.

 The link below is my github's profile.
-Currently I don't jave a lot of stuff in their but I will create more eventually.
+Currently I don't have a lot of stuff in there but I will create more eventually.

 [Link](https://github.com/Zotman03)
 <!--